Take a walk round

 long abandoned shop, a flourishing butcher's business in

-Just up fron the old shop, on the same side of the road, is a new house, restored from the the mid-nineteenth
+Just up fron the old shop, on the same side of the road, is what looks like a new house but is a renovation of the mid-nineteenth

 Above the bend in the hill is Home Farm, the only fully working